 EXECUTIVE SUMMARY

 This report contains a very concise description of Italian law rules governing arbitration proceedings seated in Italy, focusing on new legislation or case law.

-Also the second half of 2024 has been exciting for Italian arbitration practitioners.
+Also the first half of 2025 have been particularly dynamic for Italian arbitration practitioners.